Skip to content

 0x0KDC_ERR_NONESuccess.

-0x6KDC_ERR_C_PRINCIPAL_UNKNOWNUsername doesn't exist.
+0x6KDC_ERR_C_PRINCIPAL_UNKNOWNUsername does not exist.
 Bursts = enumeration.

 0x17KDC_ERR_KEY_EXPIREDPassword expired.